 Q&A: Controversy lingers after $1.7B cleanup of Hudson River

+In this May 7, 2015 file photo, crews perform dredging work along the upper Hudson River in Waterford, N.Y.
 Dredging crews left the Hudson River two years ago, but criticism of the $1.7 billion cleanup is bubbling up again.
-Advocates who want the U.S. Environmental Protection Agency to order crews back on the river are expected in Poughkeepsie on Wednesday night as the agency holds a public hearing on its review of the Superfund project.
+Advocates who want the Environmental Protection Agency to order crews back on the river are expected in Poughkeepsie on Wednesday, June 28, 2017.

 Add your comments below